raczben/tco_study/README.md

 to this new `shifted_clock`, which requires one (or more to help internal timing) flip-flop.
 The timing requirements of this internal path (from `system_clk` to `shifted_clock`) is auto generated, cause a clock generator is used.
- - Maybe a couple of recompilation needed with adjusted phase values, to get the better output timings.
-First we can think if the setup slack is greater than the hold slack, more phase shift needed, and vice versa.
-But it is illusive, because router can add extra internal delay, (as in native implementation) which can lead us wrong way.
+ - Maybe a couple of recompilations are needed with adjusted phase values, to get the better output timings.
+First, we can think if the setup slack is greater than the hold slack, more phase shift is needed, and vice versa.
+But it is misleading, because router can add extra internal delay, (as in native implementation) which can lead us the wrong way.

 ### Using inverted clock with ODELAY

-The last presented method uses a mixed technology of the previous two one.
+The last presented method uses a mixed technology of the previous two.
 For implementation see `o_odelay_nclk_p` (/n) ports.
 A special phase shift is used: the output flip-flop driven by the inverted system clock.
 The clock inversion means 50% phase shift, which is 5ns in our case. added a